mdfleming3/mdfleming3.github.io/_drafts/why-people-unsubscribe-from-your-email-marketing-campaigns.md

 ### Valuable Content

-This is the dream scenario for marketers and salespeople.
-Prospects subscribe to your content, because they are interested in your blog posts and content.
-They are eager to learn more and read your content.
+This is the dream scenario for marketers, influencers, and salespeople.
+Prospects subscribe to your content, because they are interested in your insights, content, and brand.
+They find your content relevant and are eager to learn more and read your content.

 ### Brand News and Announcements